Why sending your endoscope back to the workshop can save its life

 The importance of hot inspections in high-risk industries

-In high-risk industries such as steel, glass and waste incineration, hot inspections play a key role in ensuring safety, reliability and continuity of operations.
+In high-risk industries such as steel, glass, and waste incineration, hot inspections play a vital role in ensuring safety, reliability, and operational continuity.
 But why are they so crucial?
-Here’s a glimpse of their importance.
+Here’s an overview of their importance.

-5 things to know about high temperature inspection
+5 things you need to know about inspections in high-temperature environments

 2000°C resistance: the challenge for industrial endoscopes